 |Challenge Ends:||Feb 17 2020|

 To successfully finish 'Experimenting with Inductors' you must write two blogs during the competition period.
 In the first blog, participants must introduce themselves and discuss what experiments they plan to conduct.
 In the second blog, participants must discuss the results of their experiments and share what they learned about inductors.
 Please also tag your blogs with 'Experimenting with Inductors.'
+The Blog schedule is:

 There will be two prizes: a Grand Prize and Runner Up Prize.
 We will also offer a finisher prize to those who have completed the competition.